 Due to coronavirus, the Centers for Medicare & Medicaid Services is allowing Medicare Part D and Medicare Advantage plans to relax their “refill-too-soon” prescription rules if it will disrupt the beneficiary from accessing their medications.
-However, it is up to the discretion of the plan as to how they relax these rules.
+However, it's up to the discretion of the plan as to how they relax these rules.

 We recommend you check with your Part D or Medicare Advantage plan or your pharmacy about early refills.

 In addition, Part D and Medicare Advantage plans may relax other restrictions due to coronavirus, such as:

 - Reimburse beneficiaries for prescriptions they buy at an out-of-network pharmacy.

 - Relax restrictions on retail pharmacies that offer mail and home delivery services of prescriptions.

 - Waive prior authorizations for Part D drugs used to treat coronavirus.